Read summarized version with

 5. Budget Realistically

-Look at total cost, not just per-seat pricing.
+Look at total cost, not just the per-seat sticker price.

 Some tools charge per creator, some per viewer, some per document.
-Calculate what you'll actually pay with your team size.
+Run the math for your actual team size.

-Free tiers are great for testing, but factor in what happens when you scale.
+Free tiers are great for kicking the tires, but factor in what happens once you scale.

 6. Test Before Committing